hancy16/Variable-rate-generative-compression/README.md

 # Compress
 $ python3 compress.py  --name my_network -r /path/to/model/checkpoint
 ```
+###Results
+Part of the results are given in results/

 ### Quantized PCA
 The code for quantized PCA is available at quantized_PCA/
 When reconstructing images using quantized PCA, change the model.py with model_pca.py